knagadevara/DataBases/Structured/PostgreSQL/DB_Commands/05BackUp&Restore/pitr/WAL-PITR.md

         pg_ctl stop -D /path/to/data

-2. Create a Recovery Configuration File: Create a file named recovery.conf in the PostgreSQL data directory with the following contents.
+2. Create a Recovery Configuration File:
+    - Version less than PG12: Create a file named recovery.conf in the PostgreSQL data directory with the contents.

+                touch recovery.conf

+    - Version more than PG12: Create a file named recovery.signal in the PostgreSQL data directory.
+Add the contents to postgresql.conf/postgresql.auto.conf

+                touch recovery.signal

         - restore_command: Specifies the command to copy the necessary WAL files from the archive to the recovery location.
+        - recovery_target_inclusive: (Default -> On) Specifies to stop the recovery after target is reached(ON) or just before the target is reached(OFF).
         - recovery_target_time: Specifies the time to which the database should be restored.
         - recovery_target_action: Determines what PostgreSQL should do after reaching the recovery target.
 In this example, we use 'promote' to promote the database to a writable state after recovery

                         restore_command = 'cp /path/to/archive/%f %p'
                         recovery_target_time = 'YYYY-MM-DD HH:MI:SS'
                         recovery_target_action = 'promote'
+                        recovery_target_inclusive = on

 3. Start PostgreSQL in Recovery Mode: Start the PostgreSQL server in recovery mode with the -o option to specify the recovery configuration file.

                 pg_ctl start -D /path/to/data -o "-c config_file=/path/to/data/recovery.conf"
+                pg_ctl start -D /path/to/data // above PG-Ver 12

+4. Monitor progress and check logs:
-After starting the server in recovery mode, PostgreSQL will automatically apply the necessary archived WAL files to reach the specified recovery target time.
+        - After starting the server in recovery mode, PostgreSQL will automatically apply the necessary archived WAL files to reach the specified recovery target time.
 Once the recovery is complete, the database will be in a consistent state, allowing read-write operations.
+        - To accept connections give the below command

+                # SELECT pg_wal_replay_resume();

 ### Variations in PITR:

 - Restore to a Specific Time: Instead of restoring to a specific time, you can restore to a specific transaction log file or log sequence number (LSN) using recovery_target_xid or recovery_target_lsn in the recovery.conf file.
+        - To check the current WAL **L**ast **S**equence **N**umber.

+                # SELECT pg_current_wal_lsn() as "XID", pg_walfile_name(pg_current_wal_lsn()) as "Name"

 - Restore to a Named Restore Point: You can set recovery_target_name in the recovery.conf file to restore to a named restore point created using pg_create_restore_point during the base backup.
+        - To create a restore point manually

+                # SELECT pg_create_restore_point('restore_point_name');

+        - To restore to the last restore point

+                // For PostgreSQL 15 and earlier (recovery.conf):
+                recovery_target_name = 'restore_point_name'
+                restore_command = 'cp /path/to/archive/%f %p'

+                // For PostgreSQL 16 and later (postgresql.auto.conf):
+                restore_command = 'cp /path/to/archive/%f %p'
+                recovery_target = 'immediate'
+                recovery_target_action = 'promote'

 - Restore to End of Logs: If you don't specify a target time or target LSN, PostgreSQL will automatically restore to the end of the available WAL logs, effectively undoing any uncommitted transactions.

+        restore_command = 'cp /path/to/archive/%f %p'
+        recovery_target = 'immediate'

-- Restoring with restore_command: Instead of using a simple cp command in the restore_command, you can use more advanced methods like syncing to a remote location or using third-party archiving tools.
+- restore_command: Instead of using a simple cp command in the restore_command, you can use more advanced methods like syncing to a remote location or using third-party archiving tools.

-- Other commands which can go:

     1. rsync: The rsync command is a popular utility for efficiently synchronizing files and directories between different locations.
 It can be used to copy WAL files to the archive directory in a more optimized manner.